Transferable skills: definitions and examples

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

-Transferable skills are those that you can carry from one job to another, which is incredibly useful when you're applying for a new job or thinking about a career change.
+Transferable skills are those you can carry from one job to another, which is incredibly useful when applying for a new job or considering a career change.
 The good news is that you likely already possess many transferable skills.
-In this article, we explore some of the top transferable skills that can help you advance your career.
+This article explores some of the top transferable skills that can help you advance your career.

 What are transferable skills?

 Transferable skills are soft skills that can be applied across various industries and roles.
-In most cases, you develop transferable skills as you work with different departments and roles.
+You often develop transferable skills as you work with different departments and roles.
 You can also gain transferable skills outside of work – in college or university, during a community project, when working on personal or creative projects or as a volunteer.
-As you continue to acquire more transferable skills, your job performance improves, no matter the profession.
+As you acquire more transferable skills, your job performance improves, no matter the profession.

 Why are transferable skills important?

 Here are a few reasons why transferable skills are important in the workplace: